Qixi-art/temporal-subgraph-classification/README.md

 Meaningful e-mail communication usually doesn't occur in just one day (delta value of our time frame), so that is why windowing the timeframes improved our accuracy so much - we were able to capture much more context of the communication between the employees in the department, thus increasing the number of motif formations.
 On the other hand, Stack Exchange discussions are rarely revisited after the day they were originally posted, so that is why we achieved such modest improvements by windowing the timeframes.

+Although the previous results are expected, we can extract knowledge on how the nodes within the networks interact on a **time scale** - high model improvement means that nodes interact in a larger time frame (captured by the windowing technique) and low model improvement means that nodes mainly finish interacting within the specified time frame.

 I refer the reader to go through the jupyer notebooks provided in this repo in order to get better sense of the workflow and the results.